alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/scientific-medical-equipment.markdown

 You can claim VAT relief if the goods are intended for use in medical or veterinary research, training, diagnosis or treatment.

 ##Donated medical equipment

-You must be a:

-- health authority
-- hospital department
-- medical research institution, including charities involved in supporting medical research

-###Goods eligible for duty relief

 You can claim relief on the following goods: